 - What are the Common Core State Standards?

-- How is SPS preparing for the Standards?
+- How SPS is preparing for the Standards

 The Common Core State Standards establish consistent goals for what students will learn at each grade level.
 The standards are the same throughout the city, state and country.
 Comparable learning expectations for all students, no matter where they live, promote equity in education, and ensure that all students are prepared to succeed in college and the workforce.

 Learn more in our Nov.
 13, 2013 letter to families.
 Translations available in Chinese, Somali, Spanish and Vietnamese.